NickJohn547745/CSE3902/README.md

 * Map currently set to always display on HUD instead of when item is found
 * Using abilities crashes the program (inventory not initialized)
 * Vertical doors spawn you in front of door on opposite side of the room.
+* Player can move during transition screen (still need to refactor into gameState)
+* Using both WASD and corresponding arrow key allows player to walk through walls/tiles
+* Cannot currently distinguish between types of doors.
+Need to add classes for door types (e.g. locked door, bomb door)
+* Enemies and player can walk through parts of the bottom right wall